nplinden/nozzle_design/README.md

 'save_tables' : True ,
 'display_figure' : False ,
 'save_figure' : True ,
-'iter_out_param' : 'area_ratio',
 },
 )
 ```
-This example is provided is the tuyere.jdd file in the repository.
+This example is provided in the tuyere.jdd file in the repository.
+To launch the program simply use the ./file_name command (Don't forget to chmod it adequatly).
-You should adapt the python3 path to your system.
+You should adapt the python3 path to your system, or alternatively delete the line and just use the "python3 file_name" command.
 You can then modify the parameters to your liking.

 ### Physics dictionnary